Police in Bolivia join opposition as crisis mounts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The defence minister said the government has for now ruled out a military operation against the rebellious police as the political crisis stemming from last month’s vote escalated.
+The defense minister said the government has for now ruled out a military operation against the rebellious police as the political crisis stemming from last month's vote escalates.

-Morales took to Twitter to denounce the police rebellion as a coup.
-“Before the international community, we denounce this attack on the rule of law,” Morales wrote.
-He called on Bolivians to protect their democracy and constitution.

 Bolivia has been rocked by deadly violence over opposition claims that Morales rigged his re-election last month.